Coronavirus

 -Nausea, vomiting or diarrhea

 In response to the spread of COVID-19, Congress has passed multiple bills into law to assist individuals and small businesses with effects of this pandemic.
 H.R.
 6074, the Coronavirus Preparedness and Response Supplemental Appropriations Act, H.R.
 6201, the Families First Coronavirus Response Act, and H.R.
-748, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, as well the FY 2021 Appropriations legislation which included another pandemic relief package.
+748, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the FY 2021 Appropriations legislation which included another pandemic relief package, and most recently the American Rescue Plan Act of 2021.
 Together, these laws dramatically expand critical financial lifelines for families, establish new benefits and protections for workers, create new tools for small businesses to meet payroll and other expenses, and provide relief for students and schools.
-This Families First Coronavirus Constituent Service Resource Toolkit (Spanish version can be found here) will help you understand all the benefits that are available to you and your community — and how to access them.

 Additional information about the coronavirus from the CDC can be found here.